LINDGRENBA/cider-town-part2/README.md

 ## Description

 *Enjoy all the delicious, refreshing flavors of cider that Cider Town has to offer.
-Tart, sweet, sour, we've got it all.*
+Tart, sweet, sour, we've got it all.
+Use this app to track which flavors are on tap, how much is left in the keg and the details about each type of cider available.*

 ## Setup / Installation